subsquid/docs/docs/sdk/resources/basics/multichain.md

 - Cross-chain data dependencies are to be avoided.
 With the [default isolation level](/sdk/reference/store/typeorm/#typeormdatabase-constructor-arguments) used by `TypeormDatabase`, `SERIALIZABLE`, one of the processors will crash with an error whenever two cross-dependent transactions are submitted to the database simultaneously.
 It will write the correct data when restarted, but such restarts can impact performance, especially in squids that use many (>5) processors.

 - The alternative isolation level is `READ COMMITTED`.
-At this level data dependencies will not crush the processors, but the execution is not guaranteed to be deterministic unless the sets of records that different processors read/write do not overlap.
+At this level data dependencies will not cause the processors to crash, but the execution is not guaranteed to be deterministic unless the sets of records that different processors read/write do not overlap.

 - To avoid cross-chain data dependencies, use per-chain records for volatile data.
 E.g. if you track account balances across multiple chains you can avoid overlaps by storing the balance for each chain in a different table row.